We’ll check it in a few minutes.

 How to test your schedule safely

-1. Pick one new time slot.
+1. Pick one new time slot (same category and format).

 2. Use it for 3–5 streams.

-3. Compare average viewers and retention.
+3. Compare average viewers and retention (first 10–15 minutes).

 4. Keep the better-performing slot.